scds/intro-git/lessons/lesson1.md

 ### Git Config - Username and Email

-The first settings we want to set up is our Git username and email.
+The first settings we want to set up are our Git username and email.
 Your Git username will be used to record the author of any changes made.

 {: .warning }
 Make sure to use the same email you used when creating your GitHub account.